Chaos Engineering

 With the introduction of containers and microservices observability, monitoring solutions need to manage non-ephemeral and ephemeral services.
 We are collecting data for applications that consist of many different benefits.

-So when it comes to container monitoring and performing chaos engineering kubernetes tests, we need to understand the nature and the application that lays upon fully.
+So when it comes to container monitoring and performing chaos engineering kubernetes tests, we need to understand the nature and the full application that lies upon it.
 Everything is dynamic by nature.
-You need to have monitoring and troubleshooting in place that can handle the dynamic and transient nature.
+It would be best if you had monitoring and troubleshooting in place that can handle the dynamic and transient nature.
 When monitoring a containerized infrastructure, you should consider the following.

-Container Lifespan: Containers have a short lifespan; containers are provisioned and commissioned based on demand.
-This is compared to the VM or bare-metal workloads that generally have a longer lifespan.
+A: Container Lifespan: Containers have a short lifespan; they are provisioned and commissioned based on demand.
+This is compared to VMs or bare-metal workloads, which generally have a longer lifespan.
 As a generic guideline, containers have an average lifespan of 2.5 days, while traditional and cloud-based VMs have an average lifespan of 23 days.
 Containers can move, and they do move frequently.

 One day, we could have workload A on cluster host A, and the next day or even on the same day, the same cluster host could be hosting Application workload B. Therefore, different types of impacts could depend on the time of day.

-Containers are Temporary: Containers are dynamically provisioned for specific use cases temporarily.
+B: Containers are Temporary: Containers are dynamically provisioned for specific use cases temporarily.
 For example, we could have a new container based on a specific image.
-New network connections will be set up for that container, storage, and any integrations to other services that make the application work.
+New network connections, storage, and any integrations to other services that make the application work will be set up for that container.
 All of this is done dynamically and can be done temporarily.

-Different monitoring levels: We have many monitoring levels in a Kubernetes environment.
+C: Different monitoring levels: In a Kubernetes environment, there are many monitoring levels.
 The components that make up the Kubernetes deployment will affect application performance.
-We have, for example, nodes, pods, and application containers.
-We have monitoring at different levels, such as the VM, storage, and microservice level.
+We have nodes, pods, and application containers.
+We also monitor at different levels, such as the VM, storage, and microservice levels.

-Metric overload: We now have loads of metrics.
-We now have additional metrics for the different containers and infrastructure levels.
+E: Metric overload: We now have loads of metrics, including additional metrics for the different containers and infrastructure levels.
 We must consider metrics for the nodes, cluster components, cluster add-on, application runtime, and custom application metrics.
-This is compared to a traditional application stack where we use metrics for components such as the operating system and the application.
+This is compared to a traditional application stack, where we use metrics for components such as the operating system and the application.

 In the traditional world, we didn’t have to be concerned with the additional components such as an orchestrator or the dynamic nature of many containers.
 With a container cluster, we must consider metrics from the operating system, application, orchestrator, and containers.
 We refer to this as a metric explosion.
 So now we have loads of metrics that need to be gathered.
 There are also different ways to pull or scrape these metrics.